 In order to assist students with their financial planning for graduate school, the Office of Student Financial Services has included some important information regarding your financing options.
+The Department of Education will allow you to file your Free Application for Federal Student Aid on after October 1st each year.-For example, if you are going to attend college in September 2022, you will need to complete the 2022-2023 FAFSA on after October 1, 2021.

-- 1. Students who would like to determine their eligibility for financial aid should complete the Free Application for Federal Student Aid (FAFSA), which can be found online at fafsa.ed.gov. - 2.
-The fastest way to complete the FAFSA is online at www.fafsa.gov.
-If you are new to this process (meaning you have never filed a FAFSA before in your name) you will need a FSA ID.
-FSA ID - a username and password - has replaced the Federal Student Aid PIN and must be used to log in to certain U.S. Department of Education websites.
-Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
+- 1. Students who would like to determine their eligibility for financial aid should complete the Free Application for Federal Student Aid (FAFSA), which can be found online at studentaid.gov. - 2.
+The fastest way to complete the FAFSA is online at studentaid.gov

-If you do not already have a FSA ID, you can create one when logging in to www.fafsa.gov:

-- Step 1: Create an FSA ID (Student and Parents (if applicable)).
-See below for more information regarding Your FSA ID. - Step 2: Start the FAFSA FAFSA.gov. - Step 3: The FAFSA itself is broken into several sections.
-Complete each of the sections carefully, making sure that the information is complete and accurate. - Step 4: Ensure you have successfully completed your application: Sign and submit, and confirmation. - Step 5: It will take 3-5 business days for your application to process.
-Monitor your email for additional communications from Student Financial Services regarding your application and the next steps you need to take.
+Step 1: Create an FSA ID (Student and Parents (if applicable)).
+See below for more information regarding Your FSA ID.

+Step 2: Start the FAFSA - studentaid.gov.

+Step 3: The FAFSA itself is broken into several sections.
+Complete each of the sections carefully, making sure that the information is complete and accurate.

+Step 4: Ensure you have completed your application: Sign and submit and confirm your submission.

+Step 5: It will take 3-5 business days for your application to process.
+After you have enrolled, monitor your email for additional communications from Student Financial Services regarding your application and the next steps you need to take.